bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 As they headed towards the lift, Yurgunn turned to Adrex.

 "Just to be sure" she started.
-"One o' us takes th' lift up, takes the rope along, and makes sure its end can reach the bottom of the lift.
+"One o' us takes the lift up, takes the rope along, and makes sure its end can reach the bottom of the lift.
 For each 10 feet, a sandbag is flipped over the edge, and the time it takes to travel will be measured - is tha' correct?"

 Adrex nodded, as they approached.